szwacz/electron-boilerplate/README.md

 Rocket.Chat.Electron
 ==============

-All of Rocket.Chat's Desktop Apps - for Windows, Mac OSX, and Linux are based on the [Elecctron platform from GitHub](https://github.com/electron/electron).
+All of Rocket.Chat's Desktop Apps - for Windows, Mac OSX, and Linux are based on the [Electron platform from GitHub](https://github.com/electron/electron).
 This is the source code base for all desktop apps.

 ### IMPORTANT